 Panther Gym Kids has provided a rich environment for scholarly pursuits.
 The program has generated material for approximately 10 articles, 25 presentations/workshops, and several chapters in books.
 Recently the program has provided a study population for School of KAHHS faculty to validate objective measures of physical activity.
 This work is published in the scientific journal Medicine and Science in Sport and Exercise (June 2000).

-In addition to its present activities, the Panther Gym Kids staff has played an important role in providing in-service training of preschool teachers for the planning and delivery of movement programs in the Freeburg Early Childhood Center and will provide training workshops for the Rural Iowa Preschool Movement Startup Project.
+In addition to its current activities, the Panther Gym Kids staff has provided inservice training of preschool teachers for the planning and delivery of movement programs in the Freeburg Early Childhood Center and will provide training workshops for the Rural Iowa Preschool Movement Startup Project.